 Both enable you to set up newsletters to increase engagement, although IONOS comes with built-in discount and coupon functions, which paired with newsletters makes for a simple but powerful marketing tool.
 IONOS also has a great mobile app, so you can add and modify products from a smartphone or tablet, as well as track your sales.

 On the flip-side, GoDaddy offers online appointments, which will appeal to a wide range of service-based professionals.
 It’s also quite a bit cheaper than IONOS.
-Its $24.99 a month plan includes all features, whereas IONOS makes you pay $45 a month for Amazon and eBay integration.
+Its $24.99 a month plan includes all features, whereas IONOS charges $45 a month for Amazon and eBay integration.

 In our opinion, GoDaddy offers the best ecommerce experience at a fair price that includes all its features—although if solid mobile access and discount and coupon features are important for you, IONOS' $25 a month plan will serve you well.

-SEO (search engine optimization) is important for making sure people can find your website easily, by ranking you higher on search engine result pages.
+Website SEO (search engine optimization) is important for making sure people can find your site easily, by ranking you higher on search engine result pages.

 All three companies offer paid SEO help, and if you’re completely unfamiliar with SEO or why it’s important, this may be a worthwhile investment for you.
 The cheapest by far comes with HostGator, as SEO tools are part of its Business Plan.
 With introductory offers and a 36-month plan, offers go as low as $5.95 a month.